noemr/Crowdstrike-Falcon-Queries/README.md

 | where MstscCommandLine!=null
 | table([@timestamp, ComputerName, UserName, LocalAddressIP4, MstscCommandLine])
 | sort(-@timestamp)
-This query identifies successful Remote Desktop Protocol (RDP) logons (LogonType 10) and attempts to correlate them with the mstsc.exe process.
-While RDP is legitimate, unusual RDP activity from new source IPs or by accounts not typically using RDP can indicate lateral movement.

 15. Exfiltration: Data Staging/Compression
 #event_simpleName=ProcessRollup2
 | (FileName="rar.exe" OR FileName="7z.exe" OR FileName="winzip.exe" OR FileName="tar.exe")
 | (CommandLine="* a *" OR CommandLine="* -a *" OR CommandLine="* -cf *" OR CommandLine="* -cvf *")
 | table([@timestamp, ComputerName, UserName, FileName, CommandLine])
 | sort(-@timestamp)

 17. Exfiltration: Unusual Outbound Network Connections to Cloud Storage/File Sharing